rykener/transsangha/_pages/index.md

 The Signal group is *not* a group chat.

+Signal is a security-focused, open-source chat application similar to WhatsApp but not owned by a billionaire.
+It's commonly used in both trans and activist circles for organizing.
 You can download Signal for [iPhone here](https://apps.apple.com/us/app/signal-private-messenger/id874139669) or [Android here](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms).

 ## Covid Protocol
 All participants must be fully vaccinated with booster shots.
 We adopt the rules of the space that we're using, as such masks are currently **not required**.
 Regardless, **please bring a K/N95 mask with you** as this guideline may change in order to help make our space more inclusive.